Merseyside Transport Partnership

-Responsibility for the LTP rests with the Integrated Transport Authority (ITA) but is developed and delivered in close collaboration with the five Merseyside local authorities, who together with Merseytravel form the Merseyside Transport Partnership.
+Responsibility for the LTP rests with the Merseytravel but is developed and delivered in close collaboration with the five Merseyside local authorities, who together with Merseytravel form the Merseyside Transport Partnership.

 The plan sets out the implementation plans in the short term to 2015 and looks to the longer term strategy for 2024 on how to improve transport in Merseyside.

 "A city region committed to a low carbon future, which has a transport network and mobility culture that positively contributes to a thriving economy and the health and wellbeing of its citizens and where sustainable travel is the option of choice."

 We believe that we have to use our past successes to create a new mobility culture.
 This will recognise the need to find new ways of travelling and ensure the efficient movement of people and goods.
 It will support sustainable economic growth, reduce carbon emissions and promote health and wellbeing.